 She looked down, avoiding eye contact with him.
 Henry put his finger under her chin and tilted her head up.
 Her lip quivered as he touched her.
-His hand however, wasn’t hard and harsh but smooth and gentle.
-She had matted brown hair that hadn’t been brushed in years.
+His hand, however, wasn’t hard and harsh but smooth and gentle.
+She had matted brown hair that hadn’t been brushed, by an actual brush, in years.
 She had emerald green eyes, that seemed to be the only color in the pet shop.
 Her clothes were ripped, old, and covered in dirt, showing that she hadn’t been given new clothes in a while.
 She was one of the smaller girl’s, height wise.
 They were about all the same skinniness.
 She slowly lifted her eyes to meet his.

 He had brown hair as well that was cut shorter on the sides and longer in the middle, it was styled upwards.
 It didn’t look like it had taken hours, but more like it was natural.
 He had red eyes, but his eyes were different.
 They weren’t a dark, violent red like her old master, but a soft, kind red that she had never seen before on a vampire.
 They seemed to sparkle in the dull light.
-He was wearing a black suit with a red tie and a white belt.
-The suit showed that he was rich.
-He was an entire foot taller then Rose, making him all the more intimidating.
+He was wearing a black suit with a red tie and a black belt.
+He was an entire foot taller than Rose, making him all the more intimidating.

 “There are bruises on her.
 What from?”
 Henry asked as he tilted her head to the side.
 He looked at her arms too, examining her.
 A variety of blues and purples rested on top of her once tan skin.

 “Ah, those are from her old master,” he said with a hint of satisfaction in his voice that was only noticeable to him and Rose.